 Hello there,

 As conscious human beings, we possess the unique ability to imagine infinite possible futures for ourselves.
 This is an ability that differentiates us from plants and other animals.
+Not only can we imagine different future scenarios, but we can make decisions and take deliberate actions toward the future Self of our choosing.

-What actions can you take today that are in line with that imagined self?
+What actions can you take today that are in line with that imagined Self?

 It looks like we’re going to be living in this pandemic era for a while yet.
 And that is entirely out of our control.
+However, you do get to control how you respond to this situation.
+Focus on what you can control and take deliberate action toward the person you choose to be.

 Hint: Make time for knitting, joy, gratitude, and self-care!